The future of managing hospital medical devices

 New approach announced September 2025

-Pharmac will lead procurement for 27 categories, while Health NZ will lead 28.
-Pharmac will generally be the lead agency for devices that primarily have a direct therapeutic impact on patients, for example orthopaedic implants.
+Pharmac leads procurement for categories that primarily have a direct therapeutic impact on patients e.g. orthopaedic implants.

 It makes sense for Pharmac and Health NZ to be able to procure medical devices that are most focused on their particular capabilities and expertise.
 A clear split between the agencies will provide the transparency and certainty that suppliers have been asking for.

-What medical devices will Pharmac be responsible for?
+What medical devices is Pharmac responsible for?

 How Health Technology Assessments fit into this approach